tonytvo/blog-generator/content/blog/prompt-engineer-guide/index.md

 # prompt examples

 - **detail outlined books, articles, etc...**
-  - expand in much more details with bold high-light quotes/phrases in depth and more examples for the above sections "## 1️⃣8️⃣ Web Services & APIs
+  - expand in much more details with bold high-light quotes/phrases in depth and more examples for the above sections "# 📘 PART VII — CLIENT-SIDE & BROWSER ATTACKS

-Includes:

-* REST APIs
-* SOAP
-* JSON endpoints

-Common issues:

-* Broken object-level authorization
-* Mass assignment
-* Excessive data exposure

 ---

-## 1️⃣9️⃣ Cryptographic Failures
+## Clickjacking

-Common mistakes:

-* Home-grown crypto
+Mitigation:

-* Weak hashing
+* X-Frame-Options
-* No salting
+* CSP frame-ancestors

+---

+## HTML5 Security Issues

+* Local storage misuse
-* ECB mode
+* CORS misconfiguration
-* Hardcoded keys
+* PostMessage abuse

-Principle:

-> Never implement crypto yourself."
+"
   - second pass:
     - expand in much more details, with bold high-light quotes/phrases, in depth and more examples for "" please